Huntstown and Littlepace

 Huntstown and Littlepace (Baile an Huntaigh agus An Bealach Beag) is a set of modern housing developments that forms an outer suburb of Dublin city in the county of Fingal in Ireland.
-It was built in the townlands of Littlepace (westerly) and Huntstown (easterly) which are the southernmost townlands of the civil parish of Mulhuddart.
+The developments were built in the townlands of Littlepace (westerly) and Huntstown (easterly) which are the southernmost townlands of the civil parish of Mulhuddart.
 The district is also a parish in the Blanchardstown deanery of the Roman Catholic Archdiocese of Dublin.
 The nearest villages in the county are Ongar, Mulhuddart and Clonsilla along with Clonee in County Meath.